A Detailed Guide On Point Of Sale Systems (Pos Systems): Everything You Need To Know

 The primary function of a retail POS system is to ring up sales.
 As such, point-of-sale solutions typically come with a sales screen or monitor where cashiers can add products to the sale.

-In addition, POS systems often connect with your payment processor, allowing you to accept credit cards, and other methods (e.g., contactless and mobile payments).
+In addition, POS systems often connect with your payment processor, allowing you to accept credit cards and other popular payment methods (e.g., contactless and mobile payments).

 Inventory management